a-subash/NPS/README.md

-These are the few projects and lab tasks done by me and uploaded in this GitHub repository created by a-subash.
+These are the few projects and lab tasks done by me and uploaded in this GitHub repository created by subash.